-- cover_names: Prioritize images containing words in this list.
-Default: cover front art album folder. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
-Default: 0. - maxwidth: A maximum image width to downscale fetched images if they are too big.
-The resize operation reduces image width to at most maxwidth pixels.
-The height is recomputed so that the aspect ratio is preserved. - enforce_ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates if set to yes.
+- enforce\ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates if set to yes.
 It is also possible to specify a certain deviation to the exact ratio to still be considered valid.
-This can be done either in pixels (enforce_ratio: 10px) or as a percentage of the longer edge (enforce_ratio: 0.5%).
+This can be done either in pixels (enforce\ratio: 10px) or as a percentage of the longer edge (enforce\ratio: 0.5%).
 Default: no. - sources: List of sources to search for images.
-An asterisk expands to all available sources.
-Default: filesystem coverart itunes amazon albumart, i.e., everything but wikipedia, google and fanarttv.
+An asterisk \ expands to all available sources.
+Default: filesystem coverart itunes amazon albumart, i.e., everything but wikipedia, google, fanarttv and lastfm.
 Enable those sources for more matches at the cost of some speed.
 They are searched in the given order, thus in the default config, no remote (Web) art source are queried if local art is found in the filesystem.
 To use a local image as fallback, move it to the end of the list.
-For even more fine-grained control over the search order, see the section on Album Art Sources below. - google_key: Your Google API key (to enable the Google Custom Search backend).
-Default: None. - google_engine: The custom search engine to use.
-Default: The beets custom search engine, which searches the entire web. - fanarttv_key: The personal API key for requesting art from fanart.tv.
-See below. - store_source: If enabled, fetchart stores the artwork's source in a flexible tag named art_source.
+For even more fine-grained control over the search order, see the section on Album Art Sources below. - google\key: Your Google API key (to enable the Google Custom Search backend).
+Default: None. - google\engine: The custom search engine to use.
+Default: The beets custom search engine, which searches the entire web. - fanarttv\key: The personal API key for requesting art from fanart.tv.
+See below. - lastfm\key: The personal API key for requesting art from Last.fm.
+See below. - store\source: If enabled, fetchart stores the artwork's source in a flexible tag named art\source.
 See below for the rationale behind this.
+Default: no. - high\resolution: If enabled, fetchart retrieves artwork in the highest resolution it can find (warning: image files can sometimes reach >20MB).
 Default: no.

-Note: maxwidth and enforce_ratio options require either ImageMagick or Pillow.
+Note: maxwidth and enforce\ratio options require either ImageMagick or Pillow.

-Note: Previously, there was a remote_priority option to specify when to look for art on the filesystem.
+Note: Previously, there was a remote\priority option to specify when to look for art on the filesystem.
 This is still respected, but a deprecation message will be shown until you replace this configuration with the new filesystem value in the sources array.